US Mental Health Statistics 2025: Essential Facts & Trends

 Mental Health and Comorbid Conditions

-Mental and physical health are deeply connected, and it’s very common for someone struggling with a mental health condition to also face physical health issues.
+Mental and physical health are deeply connected, and it's very common for someone struggling with a mental health condition to also face physical health issues.
 In fact, about 68% of adults with a mental disorder have at least one physical condition.
-That’s why it’s so important to look at the whole person when it comes to care.
+High levels of loneliness correlate with poor mental health outcomes, including chronic health issues like depression and anxiety disorders.
+That's why it's so important to look at the whole person when it comes to care.

 Conditions like heart disease, diabetes, chronic pain, obesity, and autoimmune disorders are often linked with anxiety, depression, and other mental health struggles.
 These physical illnesses can make emotional symptoms worse, and vice versa, creating a cycle that's hard to break without the right support.